 The choice of a brand broadcasted to the membership and the wider audience the Association's mission and sense of identity.
 All terminology used by the Association sent important messages.
 This has been recognized in ways both large and small, as seen in the Association's evolving mission statements.
-As noted earlier, in 2008 the Association's leaders asked Kevin Stocks (Brigham Young University) and Susan Crosson (Santa Fe Community College) to launch the Conference on Teaching and Learning in Accounting (CTLA), at the suggestion of vice president-finance Christopher Wolfe (Texas A&M University) to promote more effective teaching instruction at the Annual Meeting.

-The trajectory of strategic change also found expression in a major modification in the structure of Associational governance.
-In 2010, a Governance Task Force was formed whose membership included chair Sue Haka (Michigan State University), Nancy Bagranoff (Old Dominion University and later University of Richmond), Christine Botosan (The University of Utah), Parveen Gupta (Lehigh University), Bambi Hora (Central Oklahoma University), Gail Hoover King (Purdue University), Karen Pincus (University of Arkansas), Vaughan Radcliffe (University of Western Ontario), Kevin Stocks (Brigham Young University), and David Stout (Youngstown State University).
+As noted earlier, in 2008 the Association's leaders asked Kevin Stocks (Brigham Young University) and Susan Crosson (Santa Fe Community College) to launch the Conference on Teaching and Learning in Accounting (CTLA), at the suggestion of vice president-finance Christopher Wolfe (Texas A&M University) to promote more effective teaching instruction at the Annual Meeting.40 of Richmond), Christine Botosan (The University of Utah), Parveen Gupta (Lehigh University), Bambi Hora (Central Oklahoma University), Gail Hoover King (Purdue University), Karen Pincus (University of Arkansas), Vaughan Radcliffe (University of Western Ontario), Kevin Stocks (Brigham Young University), and David Stout (Youngstown State University).
 They proposed two bylaw changes to better align the governance structure with the developing strategic vision.
 A third change was proposed by a member petition.
 Through a vote of the membership, the bylaws were changed in 2011 in three significant ways.
 First, the Executive Committee was renamed the "Board of Directors" and included more "at large" members, which was thought to allow a degree of representative flexibility that could be better aligned with the new directions of strategic change.
 Second, the scope of responsibility of the Council, which had been originally formed in 1978 to provide input over governance for the regions and sections, was broadened.
 Third, the member petition passed, so the election of future officers and members of the board of directors would be contested through a vote of the membership.
 The new Nominating Committee was also thought to be more responsive to member preferences by creating a majority drawn from the Council.
 Responsibility for selecting slates henceforth rested with the Nominating Committee's seven members, which included two past presidents and five members from the Council's Ballot Committee.